^

 ...walk that distance in-game, and count the steps.

 Simple enough, right?
-Hahahahaha... if only.
-If that's my only recourse, that means I would need to do that... for every settlement.
+Hahahahaha... if that's my only recourse, that means I would need to do that... for every settlement.
 But I've looked and looked, and I can't find another way to measure that works.
 God, it's going to take so long.
 That's 23 settlements.
 Some have really weird boundaries!
 I can't do calculus - I'm just gonna have to walk in a straight line, and do my best to be as accurate as I can!

 Maths time.
 For Diamond City, we're going to assume (perhaps optimistically) that the distance is accurate to the pre-war park.
 If you didn't know, Diamond City has the bases scattered around its city plan, and if you run through all of them in a certain time, you get an achievement.
 I walked the distances multiple times to make sure I got an accurate average.
 I also tried to take as direct a route as possible.